Generative AI

 Top 7 AI Tools for Software Developers (2025)

-Here’s a detailed breakdown of the top 7 AI tools developers should consider using in 2025, along with features, strengths and weaknesses, ideal users, pricing, and a comparison table.
+In this article, I will list the top 7 AI developer tools, including their features, strengths and weaknesses, ideal users, pricing, and a comparison table.

 1. GitHub Copilot

-GitHub Copilot is an AI pair programmer developed by GitHub and OpenAI, designed to help developers write code faster with real-time AI-powered code suggestions and completions.
+GitHub Copilot is an AI pair programmer developed by GitHub.
+This is the most used AI tool and seamlessly integrates with your IDE, Visual Studio, VS Code, and others.
 Now enhanced with Copilot Chat and Copilot Workspace (Agent), GitHub Copilot offers a more autonomous and collaborative development experience directly in your IDE and GitHub environment.

 • Real-time Code Suggestions: Offers context-aware code completions and entire function suggestions.